Imagine someone with Jane Goodall’s observational powers coming from outer space to observe us for a few days.

 Each human is born with vast potential which unfolds in ways unique to that person’s talents and experiences.
 Human culture starts immediately to prevent that newborn’s potential from being fully realized.

 The smallest humans are kept for much of their waking day in devices called car seats, booster seats, high chairs, playpens, cribs and strollers.
-Their bodies are kept from exploring, so they learn less.
+Without sufficient and varied movement, learning can be impeded.

 Instead of foods harvested directly from nearby sources, the taste preferences of these small humans are developed on diets of lower nutrient but more expensive packaged substances.
 The health effects of these foods is beyond the scope of this report.
 It is, however, noted that transporting and purchasing these foods has an economic impact on the families of these small humans.